Binghamton opens its doors to new, returning students

 "I am impressed by the collective brainpower and academic achievements of the incoming freshmen class," Provost Donald Nieman said.
 "The Class of 2018 embodies the University's commitment to excellence in education.
 Everything from their test scores to their experience in leadership positions tells me that this class will succeed and will leave a lasting impression on the University, the Binghamton community and — one day — the world."

-Applications for graduate study have reached historic heights according to Susan Strehle, dean of the Graduate School, which received 4,780 completed applications for fall admission – an increase of 16 percent over last year.
+Applications for graduate study had reached historic heights according to Susan Strehle, dean of the Graduate School, which received 4,780 completed applications for fall admission – an increase of 16 percent over last year.

 "For the second year in a row, we have enrolled the largest incoming group of outstanding new graduate students in Binghamton University's history," Strehle said.
 "We are excited to welcome them to New York's premier graduate programs, and we all look forward to their success."

-Nearly 1,189 highly talented transfer students with a mean GPA of 3.4 will also join the Binghamton University community this fall, including about 200 SUNY Broome Community College students, by far the largest number from any single community college.
+Nearly 1,189 highly talented transfer students with a mean GPA of 3.4 also joined the Binghamton University community this fall, including about 200 SUNY Broome Community College students, by far the largest number from any single community college.
 Another 200 students have signed up for the Binghamton Advantage Program, a special, dual-admission program with SUNY Broome, which allows students to become part of the University community and live on the Binghamton University campus while attending SUNY Broome.

 Binghamton continues to have a diverse class, with the geographic distribution reflecting New York State's population.
 About 39 percent of students are from upstate New York; 6 percent are from Broome and Tioga counties, 21 percent are from Long Island and 19 percent are from New York City.

-Binghamton also expects a large number of new international students to join the campus community this fall.
+Binghamton also expected a large number of new international students to join the campus community this fall.
 The 900-plus newly admitted international student population consists of about 335 undergraduate and 595 graduate students from more than 40 countries, with the greatest numbers coming from China, India, South Korea and Turkey.